notkevin1/SEAL_SINEW_Mask/README.md

 # SEAL_SINEW_Mask

 This repository contains files used in Arduino-based devices which control the power supply parameters such as frequency, duty cycle, and burst ratio.
-One version is designed for the [Arduino Nano](https://store-usa.arduino.cc/products/arduino-nano/) (non-BLE, WiFi), and other for the [Seeed Studio XIAO SAMD21](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html).
+One version is designed for the [Arduino Nano](https://store-usa.arduino.cc/products/arduino-nano/) (non-BLE, non-WiFi), and other for the [Seeed Studio XIAO SAMD21](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html).

 Note the steps required to push onto this branch:
 ```